Been here? Rate It!

-The Boer War (1899 to 1902) was the first war in which South Australians fought.
+The Boer War (1899 to 1902) was the first overseas war in which South Australians fought.

 Immediately after hostilities ended it was decided to construct an equestrian memorial which Captain Adrian Jones, a London veterinarian, military officer and sculptor who had an "affinity for animals" was commissioned to build.
 The 12ft high granite pedestal was separately acquired.
 The bronze plaques on the sides of the pedestal list the names of 59 South Australians who died in the conflict.